JerryLinLinLin/AV_Detection_Dump/README.md

 ### Prerequisites

-To run PowerShell script
+To run the PowerShell script:

-1. Download Windows Sysinternals and add to `PATH` or install from [Microsoft Store](https://www.microsoft.com/en-us/p/sysinternals-suite/9p7knl5rwt25).
+1. Download the [Windows Sysinternals](https://docs.microsoft.com/sysinternals/downloads/sysinternals-suite) and add to `PATH` or install it from [Microsoft Store](https://www.microsoft.com/p/sysinternals-suite/9p7knl5rwt25).

-2. Disable PPL(Protected Processes Light) using [PPLKiller](https://github.com/Mattiwatti/PPLKiller).
+2. Disable the PPL (Protected Processes Light) using [PPLKiller](https://github.com/Mattiwatti/PPLKiller), or use Microsoft Windows 7 (it does not serve the PPL).

 3. Disable Self-Protection Module of AV if possible.